 Fewer people are smoking these days because an increasing number of teens aren’t picking up tobacco.
 Teens educated about the health risks involved often won’t pick up tobacco in the first place.

-Those in the 12 to 17 age group have some of the lowest rates of smoking compared to other demographics.
-These rates have decreased by over 5 percent since 2002.
-Unfortunately, the rates of tobacco use in the 18 to 25 age group makes up some of the highest rates of use.
+Those in the 12 to 17-year-old age group have some of the lowest rates of smoking compared to other demographics.
+These rates have decreased by over 5% since 2002.
+Unfortunately, the rates of tobacco use in the 18 to 25-year-old age group are some of the highest.
 The good news is that it’s easier to quit tobacco the earlier a person decides to.

 No matter how long a person has been addicted to tobacco, quitting is absolutely possible and has tangible health and financial benefits.
 Get the tools to end your addiction now.